Lexington County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
+- Jury vs. bench trial: You have the right to a jury trial, where a panel of citizens will decide your guilt or innocence.
 You can also choose a bench trial, where the judge makes the decision.
-The best option depends on the specifics of your case and is something to discuss with your attorney.

-• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the police did not have probable cause to stop you, or demonstrating that your driving was not impaired.
+- Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, questioning the legality of the traffic stop, and arguing that you were not impaired.

-• Typical Trial Length: The length of a DUI trial can vary, but most trials in Lexington County last between one and three days.
+- Typical trial length: The length of a DUI trial can vary, but it typically lasts one to two days.

 Penalties for DUI in Lexington County, SC